enifmada/EMSel/figures/gb_dataset/README.md

 ## Figure 14

 To generate this figure, the unconstrained EM must be classified.
 For this, the `gengamma_params.pkl` file is needed.
 To generate this file, either:
-1. Run the scripts in the "Figures 9-11" section of the [figures/simulation](../simulation) folder (everything before the "Figure 9A" header), followed by the `deltall_qqs_and_confusiontables.py` script as detailed in the "Figure 9D+10" section.
+1. Run the scripts in the "Figures 9-11" section of the [figures/simulation](../simulation) folder (everything before the "Figure 9A" header), followed by the `deltall_qqs_and_confusiontables.py` script as detailed in the "Figure 9D+10" section, then move the outputted `gengamma_params.pkl` file from `figures/simulation/output` to `data`.
 2. Move the provided `gengamma_params.pkl` file from the [sample_datasets](../../sample_datasets) folder into `data`.

 Then, set the following parameters at the beginning of the script `add_full_agg.py` and run it using `python add_full_agg.py`: